whoscoffee/Five/README.md

     many times u guessed and if u used the cheatcode

 note:
-    u can just compile and run it and it should word

-    but if u want, u can give it another file to guess from as and argument.
+    u can just compile and run it and it should work. but if u want, u can give it another file to guess from as and argument.